vectordotdev/helm-charts/charts/vector/README.md

 **Vector recommends that your `values.yaml` only contain values that need to be overridden, as it allows a smoother experience when upgrading chart versions.**

-See the [All configuration options](#all-configuration-options) section to discover all possibilities offered by the Vector chart.
+See the [configuration options](#all-configuration-options) section to discover all possibilities offered by the Vector chart.

 ### Running on control plane nodes